digital-land/digital-land.info/application/templates/pages/guidance/specifications/listed-building.md

 If you’re providing geometry in a GeoJSON, GML or Geopackage, use the associated geometry format.

-### document-url

-An optional URL of a document providing the authoritative source of the boundary.
-For example, a PDF containing a map of the area, indicated with a red-line boundary.

 ### listed-building

 The Historic England listed building reference for the listed building.
 This is recorded in the [register of listed buildings](https://historicengland.org.uk/listing/the-list/) as "List Entry Number".

 Example: `1480524`

-### listed-building-grade

-The Historic England listed-building-grade value for the listed building: I, II or II*.

 ### notes